mesqueeb/SwiftVsTypeScript/pages/justSugar.md

 1. Adds useful Array and String methods inspired by JS like `.at`, `.slice`, `.join`, etc.
 2. Adds all the most common JS Array and String methods to Swift, with deprecation warnings where Swift has an alternative that is just as good.
-    - In this case we want to prefer the Swift method, so a deprecation warning is shown when reaching for the JS method.
-This is perfect for new Swift developers coming from JavaScript or TypeScript.
+    - In this case we want to prefer the Swift method, so a deprecation warning is shown with a comment showing the Swift equivalent to use instead.
+This is perfect for new Swift developers coming from TypeScript as a quick reference.

 **Example of the .slice method**